mushanshitiancai/vscode-paste-image/README.md

 - `pasteImage.filePathConfirmInputBoxMode`

     - `fullPath`: show full path in inputBox, so you can change the path or name.
-Defautl value.
+Default value.
     - `onlyName`: show only file name in inputBox, so it's easy to change name.

 ## Config Example